pokanop/nostromo/README.md

 ### Managing Aliases

-Aliases to commands is one of the core features provided by nostromo.
-Instead of constantly updating shell profiles manually, nostromo will automatically keep it updated with the latest additions.
+Aliases to commands is one of the core features provided by `nostromo`.
+Instead of constantly updating shell profiles manually, `nostromo` will automatically keep it updated with the latest additions.

-> Given that nostromo is not a shell command there are some things to note on how it makes its magic:
+> Given that `nostromo` is not a shell command there are some things to note on how it makes its magic:
 >
-> - _Commands are generated by nostromo and executed using the `eval` method in a shell function._
+> - _Commands are generated by `nostromo` and executed using the `eval` method in a shell function._
-> - _Commands and changes will be available immediately since nostromo reloads completions automatically_
+> - _Commands and changes will be available immediately since `nostromo` reloads completions automatically_
 >
 > If you want create boring standard **shell aliases** you can do that with an additional flag or a config setting described below.

-To add an alias (or command in nostromo parlance), simply run:
+To add an alias (or command in `nostromo` parlance), simply run:

 ```sh
 nostromo add cmd foo "echo bar"